-Since January 2020, he has served as a Lead Researcher at the ASEAN Studies Centre, ISEAS – Yusof Ishak Institute, where he undertakes policy-oriented research on ASEAN’s economic integration with particular focus on ASEAN Economic Community (AEC).
+From 2020-2023, he served as a Lead Researcher at the ASEAN Studies Centre, ISEAS – Yusof Ishak Institute, where he undertook policy-oriented research on ASEAN’s economic integration with particular focus on ASEAN Economic Community (AEC).

 Timor-Leste’s prospective ASEAN membership will potentially deliver both the benefits of expanded trade and losses in trade tax revenues.
 The latter can be avoided through a clear-cut strategy of tax reforms along with a trade-related adjustment programme.